 Sarah's Top Tips

 - Let the stew rest before serving.
-After turning off the slow cooker, let it sit for 15-30 minutes with the lid slightly ajar to thicken and develop flavor.
+After you turn off the slow cooker, let the stew sit for 15-30 minutes with the lid slightly ajar.
+This helps it thicken naturally and allows the flavors to settle and deepen, giving you the most satisfying bowl possible.

 Serving